This article originally appeared on VICE Spain

 You've probably seen me hundreds of times: standing patiently in the background of some important economic summit, opening a car door under a hail of paparazzi flashes, sneaking the main character of a 90s movie into some VIP room so they can chase their unrequited love.
 Yeah, that's me: the bellboy.

 It's my job to see and hear everything.
-I am aware of every little detail of our customer's personality so I know exactly what they want—oftentimes before they do.
+I am aware of every little detail of our customer's personality so I know exactly what they want — oftentimes before they even do.

 I remember my first night on the job.
 It was hectic.
 We had a bunch of Saudis staying at the hotel.
 Lavish businessmen, of the "nouveau riche" type, who had booked half a floor for themselves.
 They'd just put their families to bed, when I arrived.
 It wasn't the first time that the hotel had such guests but it was the first time I had to deal with them personally.
 My boss told me that I needed to stay by the phone to field all requests, jokingly assuring me there'd be more than a few.

 And there were.
-They called looking for blondes, brunettes, and redheads—there would be nobody sleeping alone that night.
+They called looking for blondes, brunettes and redheads – there would be nobody sleeping alone that night.
 It only took a few hours for the six rooms to go through 50 bottles of champagne.
-Of course, all of this happened in total discretion—no one knew what was happening in those rooms other than the people inside them and me.
-That night I realized I had found my dream job.
+Of course, all of this happened in total discretion – no one knew what was happening in those rooms other than the people inside them and me.
+That night I realised I had found my dream job.

 After having worked for hotels for a while, I'm pretty confident in saying that I've seen it all.
-I've met kings and queens, male prime ministers with a serious high heel fetish, and closeted homosexual singers who dare to break character during their stay.
-But those who I really like are the more anonymous customers—people who have the freedom to indulge in whichever fantasy they want without having to worry about what public outcry.
+I've met kings and queens, male prime ministers with a serious high heel fetish and closeted homosexual singers who dare to break character during their stay.
+But those I really like are the more anonymous customers – people who have the freedom to indulge in whichever fantasy they want without having to worry about what public outcry.